Azure/cyclecloud-slurm-workspace/README.md

 Waiting for Azure.MachineType to be populated...
 Waiting for Azure.MachineType to be populated...
 Waiting for Azure.MachineType to be populated...
-Starting cluster ccsw....
+Starting cluster ccw....
 ----------------------------
-ccsw : allocation -> started
+ccw : allocation -> started
 ----------------------------
 Resource group:
 Cluster nodes: